isomerpages/moe-northlandpri/_student-ldrship-n-discipline/Student Leadership & Discipline.md

 *   This tier of leaders generally serves a larger proportion of the school’s population across different levels.
 They are usually a positive model for their peers in their immediate group or pupils in general.
 Mentoring as well as assisting their teachers in running of CCAs and House Practises.

+#### Tier 3

+*   This top tier of students is an extension of the school in terms of students’ discipline and orderliness.
+They are an important aspect of the linkage between the teachers and students in general.

+-> Head Prefects<br>
+-> Asst Head Prefects<br>
+-> Prefect Mentors<br>
+-> Team Leaders

+The head and assistant head prefects and the Team Leaders are right at the apex.
+They are involved in the planning and running of prefectorial events and school events.
+Training is provided to enable them to be good student leaders and facilitators.
+They form the main pool of ambassadors during school events.
+They are the ones who have established leadership qualities or have the potential to do so given the right opportunities and trainings as they are intrinsically motivated.